chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Change GitHub pass
+#) Change GitHub, YouTalkEdu chipperdrew pass
-#) Remove unnecessary requirements from common.txt (try Sphinx, Jinja2, MarkupSafe, Pygments, docutils)
-#) Fix sharing tags -- no image appearing for Facebook or Google+?
 #) Twitter- Have complaints about school or ideas for improvement?
 Let the world know by joining the discussion on YouTalkEdu.com
-#) Perform SSL identity check
 #) TIME PERMITTING - Option to change email?
 #) TIME PERMITTING - Inherit models from django-registration so no need for entire registration app --- WILL TAKE TIME
 #) TIME PERMITTING - Upgrade Bootstrap? --- WILL TAKE TIME b/c not backwards compat